Focused Health History Interview

 - Begin with open-ended questions to elicit chief concerns and symptom narrative.

-- Collect core history domains: demographics, prior diseases, hospitalizations, surgeries, injuries, and major illnesses.
+- Collect core history domains: demographics, prior diseases, hospitalizations, surgeries, injuries, childhood illnesses, and major chronic conditions.

-- Ask targeted questions on allergies, medications, immunizations, and general health.
+- Ask targeted questions on allergies, medications, immunizations, and current health goals; capture the reaction pattern for each reported allergen.

 - Obtain family disease history and relevant social/environmental exposures (for example tobacco, alcohol, drug use, stress/life context).

-- Complete a review of systems to capture subjective findings not directly observable.
+- Complete a review of systems to capture subjective findings not directly observable and surface symptoms the patient may not have considered relevant.

 - Use clarifying follow-up questions to resolve ambiguities and timeline gaps.